dustinpfister/dig/README.md

 ## bower_components removed from .gitignore

 I have a copy of phaser stored in this branch.
+This was not called for, but it happened just for the hell of it.

 ## Problems with cdn.rawgit.com, and raw.githubusercontent.com